Snell pitches 5 scoreless innings, Padres beat Dodgers 3-2

+Star shortstop Fernando Tatis Jr. shot both arms into the air in celebration as the fans roared.
+Third baseman Manny Machado, who saved the game in the eighth with some clutch defensive plays, raised his right arm.

+It’s a whole different vibe at Petco Park now that it’s been opened to 100% capacity.

-SAN DIEGO (AP) — Jake Cronenworth and rookie Kim Ha-seong homered off Clayton Kershaw, Blake Snell pitched five scoreless innings and the San Diego Padres got their third straight win against the rival Los Angeles Dodgers, 3-2 Tuesday night.
+Jake Cronenworth and rookie Kim Ha-seong homered off Clayton Kershaw, Blake Snell pitched five scoreless innings and the Padres got their third straight victory against the Dodgers and sixth in a row overall following a 4-13 skid.

+Manager Jayce Tingler said the Padres have been feeding off the crowds.

+“It’s absolutely electric.
+We come out of the tunnel and you get to the dugout and you can just feel the energy,” Tingler said.
+“You can hear it as you walk down the tunnel.
+The anthem goes on and you eyeball the stadium and it’s packed.

+“Then it comes game time and the place is just electric,” he added.
+“It fills us full of energy, it fills us full of juice.
+It’s our responsibility to play good, winning baseball and it’s nice being able to feed off that electricity in the stadium, that’s for sure.”

-The Padres improved to 6-3 this season against the Dodgers and will go for a three-game sweep on Wednesday night.
+The Padres improved to 6-3 this season against the Dodgers and will go for a three-game sweep Wednesday night.

-Los Angeles swept San Diego in the NL Division Series last year en route to the World Series title.
+The Padres won a wild-card series against the St. Louis Cardinals at empty Petco Park following the pandemic-shortened 2020 season, and then were swept in the NL Division Series by the eventual World Series champion Dodgers.

-With the sellout crowd of 42,667 on its feet in the ninth, Padres shortstop Fernando Tatis Jr. raised both arms and third baseman Manny Machado raised his right arm to celebrate as right fielder Wil Myers ran down Justin Turner’s slicing liner to end it.

 Snell (3-3) got his first victory in four career starts against the Dodgers, including three this year.
 He didn’t factor into the decision in either outing earlier this season.